 Major Risk Factors

-- Being from southern China or South-East Asia – people from some cultural backgrounds may be more likely to develop some types of head an neck cancers, because of chewing tobacco or eating salty fish.
+- Being from southern China or South-East Asia (because of cultural practices such as chewing tobacco or eating salty fish).

-- Sun exposure – ultraviolet radiation may cause skin cancer on the lip.
+- Sun exposure (for skin cancer on the lip)

 What are the symptoms of head and neck cancer?

-There are many possible symptoms of head and neck cancer.
+In the early stages, head and neck cancers may have no symptoms.
+There are many possible symptoms when they do occur.
 However, these symptoms can also occur with other illnesses, so they don’t necessarily mean you have cancer – only tests can confirm the diagnosis.
 If you are concerned about these symptoms, make an appointment with your general practitioner (GP) without delay.

 Some general symptoms include: